Kvndoescoding/Restaurant--Management--System/README.md

  3. Web and Mobile Versions

 **Thank You!!**
-  * Created by a Programmer passion about AI,Machine learning and it's real world applications.
+  * Created by a Programmer passionate about AI,Machine learning and it's real world applications.